 While we many never know the secrets behind the Nazca Lines, I am certain of one thing- flying over the Nazca Lines is a fascinating excursion in Peru!

 Fun Facts About the Nazca Lines

-- There are over 300 different figures depicting animals, plants, human beings, and geometric shapes.
+- There are about 800 straight lines and over 500 different figures depicting animals, plants, human beings, and geometric shapes.
 Most of the figures are made from a single, continuous line.

 - The largest figures measure over 300 metres long.